Skip to main content

 How do you know it is autumn in Israel

-We do not pull on our sweaters just yet.
-It is more the smell of new wine and wild boar squealing in delight that lets you know that autumn is upon us.
-There are basically two weather modes here in Israel, rain and not rain.
-We get winter rains here in Israel - so when it rains, we are cold.
-The rest of the time we either boil from the heat or merely simmer from the heat.
-Technically we have nine-months long summers.
-(And I am not talking about cool summers!)
-If it doesn't rain, the heat just continues and our summers feel even longer.
-Most of us are still wearing sandals and shorts late into October.
-So how do you know when it is autumn time in Israel if the weather doesn't get cooler?
-There are a few signs that the summer is slowly coming to a close.
-1. The sea squill blooms.
-These flowers bloom around September for three to four weeks.
-Their beautiful white heads stand tall and are a welcome relief against the continuous background of dry and dusty.
-2. The pomegranates'
+Photo credit: James Hawkins We do not pull on our sweaters just yet.
+It’s more the scent of fresh wine and the squeals of wild boar that signal autumn’s arrival in Israel.
+Here, the weather has two modes: rain and not rain.
+When it rains in Israel, it’s cold.
+The rest of the time, we either boil in the heat or simmer under it.
+Our summers technically last nine months, and they’re not what you’d call “cool.”
+If the rain doesn’t come, the heat lingers, and lingers, and lingers ... making our long summers endless.
+Most of us still wear sandals and shorts well into October.
+How do you know it’s autumn in Israel if the temperature doesn’t cool down.
+There are a few subtle signs that summer is slowly coming to an end: The Sea Squill Blooms These flowers bloom around September and last for three to four weeks.
+Their beautiful white heads stand tall, stretching defiantly against the dry, dusty landscape.
+Ripening Pomegranates Pomegranates swell and ripen towards the end of summer

 Popular posts from this blog